 The BondMason Library

-This is essential reading for anyone looking to navigate the complexities of the direct lending market to achieve.
+This is essential reading for anyone looking where to invest money and navigate the complexities of the property-backed direct lending market to achieve:

 - Downside protection from secured lending

 - Diversified portfolio across different lenders and loan types

 The BondMason Market Report

 Recognised by the Chartered Institute of Securities and Investment and endorsed with CPD accreditation, the market report explores the evolution of direct lending, providing a market-wide view with insights into how to invest successfully into this mainstream pension-grade asset class.

 There are many different ways to save for your retirement and contribute to your pension pot.
 One option which has grown in popularity is a Self-Invested Pension Plan (SIPP).
 In this guide we’ll look at:

 - What is a SIPP and how it compares to other types of pension